Mlin-1230/Wishop/README.md

 # Wishop

 A wish-based purchasing platform where sellers proactively offer products for order, or buyers can make "wishes" for items, which sellers can fulfill.
+*This project was originally developed as a team project; the repository has been reorganized and published by the author.*

 ## Problems Addressed & Value Provided